Please see the LICENSE file for details on copying and usage.

 small executable.
 It provides minimalist replacements for most of the

-and behave very much like their larger counterparts.
+very much like their larger counterparts.

 BusyBox has been written with size-optimization and limited resources in